 The system can be synchronized with most EEG systems, including Brain Products, EGI and ANT via E-Prime, for instance.

-A wide range of research software applications are compatible with the Tobii TX300, including Tobii Toolbox for MATLAB, E-Prime Extensions for Tobii and Tobii Studio eye tracking software.
-Researchers can download the Tobii Software Development Kit at no cost, allowing their own applications to calibrate and retrieve gaze and pupil information from the Tobii eye tracker.
+A wide range of research software applications are compatible with the Tobii TX300, including Tobii Studio eye tracking software, E-Prime Extensions for Tobii and Tobii Analytics Software Development Kit (Tobii Analytics SDK) including free MATLAB and Python 2.7 bindings.
+Researchers can download the Tobii Analytics SDK at no cost, allowing their own applications to calibrate and retrieve gaze and pupil information from the Tobii eye tracker.
+More applications that build on the Tobii Analytics SDK, can be found at the Application Market for Tobii Eye Trackers: appmarket.tobii.com.